chrisxfire/chrisxfire.github.io/content/notes/asp.net/ef-core/models.md

 }
 ```

-## Using a separate class for an entity type
+## using a separate class for an entity type
 To reduce the size of `OnModelCreating`, configuration for an entity type can be factored out to a separate class:
 ```cs
 public class BlogEntityTypeConfiguration : IEntityTypeConfiguration<Blog>